ngspipes/main/docs/DSL.md

 }
 ```

+**Example 2.5: A pipeline specificaton using the chain primitive.**

-As it can be seen in these example, in command `blastx`, the argument `query` receives as value the file ``contigs_fa'', which is an output of the command \verb+velvetg+ of the tool `velvet` (notice that in this case, the name of the file is given internally by the command).
+As it can be seen in Example 2.5, in command `blastx`, the argument `query` receives as value the file ``contigs_fa'', which is an output of the command \verb+velvetg+ of the tool `velvet` (notice that in this case, the name of the file is given internally by the command).

 The primitive `chain` has a simplified version, which can be used when the output is from a the previous command in the pipeline specification.
 In this case, we only specify the name of the output file to chain with the given argument.
 As an example, we can see the argument `filename` of the `velveth` command chained with the output file, named as `outputFile`, of the  command `trimmomatic`.

 A last version of the primitive `chain` is when the name of the tool can be omitted, but it is necessary to specify the name of the command, of the argument and also the output.
 This apply to cases where the chain occurs between two commands of the same tool.

-Thus, the chain specification must follow the grammar:
+Thus, the chain specification must follow the grammar depicted in Listing 2.5.

 ``chain : 'chain' argumentName ( ( toolName )? commandName)? outputName ``;

+**Listing 2.5:  Partial specification of the DSL grammar: chain specification grammar**

 ## Full NGSPipes DSL syntax

+In Listing 2.6 is depicted the full NGSPipes DSL grammar.

 ``pipeline: 'Pipeline' repositoryType repositoryLocation '{' (tool)+ '}' `` ;